Financial Hardship for Mesothelioma Patients

 Financial Assistance for Medical Costs

 People who are seeking financial assistance with medical bills will often turn to banks and credit cards to help cover the costs or risk burning through their life savings.
 However, this is only a temporary fix that can make the problem worse when banks come to collect.
 Or worse, when there’s no money left for other emergencies.
 These financial problems are one of the reasons the court system established asbestos trust funds, an essential form of compensation for mesothelioma patients.

 What’s An Asbestos Trust Fund?

 When personal injury and wrongful death claims first became a regular occurrence, many companies that used asbestos in their products had to file for bankruptcy.
 Even though the corporations were no longer solvent, they were still held responsible for exposing workers to asbestos.
 Families and patients whose lives were permanently affected by extreme corporate negligence still needed the money.
 As a result, manufacturers and corporations that relied on asbestos-containing products had no choice but to file for Chapter 11.

 Chapter 11 required those companies to establish asbestos trust funds.
 While the companies themselves were protected until they could pay off their debt, victims and their families were still able to file claims and receive adequate compensation.

 Accessing an Asbestos Trust

 Filing a claim and accessing an asbestos trust fund isn’t necessarily difficult, but there are specific requirements that must be met before victims can receive compensation.
 To navigate this process, and collect as much compensation as possible, it’s essential to choose an experienced mesothelioma attorney.
 They specialize in mesothelioma claims and can help you build a case that will result in the maximum payment.
-To connect with a specialist, complete our free case evaluation form.
+To connect with a specialist, complete our evaluation for your case.